frieset/VRRCL/README.md

 Dependency trees show the dependencies of each word in a sentence.
 A determiner, for example, is dependent on a noun as it cannot occur in a sentence without a noun it belongs to.
 Similarly, phrases in a sentence depend on other phrases or on single words.
 Ultimately, every phrase depends on the verb in the sentence.

 Not every phrase in a dependency tree is an actual complement in the valency frame.
 Furthermore, dependency trees only contain limited information regarding the type of some complements.
 Therefore, this program uses the frequency of specific words and the frequency of all complement patterns in the given sentences to try and determine the actual valency frame of a verb.
 These frequencies are determined via an implementation of the algorithm K-Means.

+The program gives the following codes for each complement class in the console output:
+- Ksub = nominative complement
+- Kgen = genetive complement
+- Kdat = dative complement
+- Kakk = accusative complement
+- Kadv = adverbial complement
+- Kprp = prepositional complement
+- Kprd = predicative complement
+- Kvrb = verbativ complement

 Contact
 -------